-Municipalities are often pushing also collective self-consumption and promoting it for new urban developments
+Municipalities are often pushing also collective self-consumption and promoting it for new urban developments.

 There is a label called "Energy City" and "Energy Municipality" which is awarded to cities and municipalities that live and implement a sustainable municipal energy policy.
-Energy cities promote renewable energies, environmentally-friendly mobility, and rely on the efficient use of resources.
-There are 450 Energy Cities in Schweiz.
+Energy cities promote renewable energies, environmentally friendly mobility and rely on the efficient use of resources.
+There are 460 Energy Cities in Schweiz.

 Most of the cantons have energy policies favourable to photovoltaics.
 An example is the canton of Geneva that has set the target to produce 100 GWh of PV electricity by 2025.
-Another one is the Glarus canton which published its energetic goals in 2021 who wants to reach 100% renewable energy in 2035 and recognizes the photovoltaic as the greatest unused potential to reach that goal.